feathersjs-ecosystem/dataloader/docs/guide.md

 })

 // No need to manually pass the loader because AsyncLocalStorage
-// in the initializeLoader functions automatically passes it. const postResultsResolver = resolve({
+// in the initializeLoader functions automatically passes it! const postResultsResolver = resolve({
   properties: {
     user: (value, post, context) => {